Seddryck/Schemathief/docs/_docs/supported-format-engine.md

 title: Supported data formats and template engines
 tags: [quick-start, cli-usage]
 ---
-**$TemplateNamePascalCase$** is a command-line tool designed for generating files based on templating.
+**Schemathief** is a command-line tool designed for generating files based on templating.
 It supports *YAML*, *JSON*, *FrontMatter/Markdown*, *CSV* and *XML* as source data formats and provides flexibility in templating through both *Scriban*, *Liquid*, *Handlebars*, *StringTemplate*, *SmartFormat* and *Morestachio* templates languages.
-With $TemplateNamePascalCase$, you can easily automate file generation by combining structured data from YAML, JSON, or XML files with customizable templates using Scriban or Liquid.
+With Schemathief, you can easily automate file generation by combining structured data from YAML, JSON, or XML files with customizable templates using Scriban or Liquid.

 ### Supported Data Formats